sbslee/fuc/docs/cli.rst

                            (default: 1).
      --max-depth INT       At a position, read maximally this number of reads per input file (default: 250).
+     --dir-path PATH       By default, intermediate files (likelihoods.bcf, calls.bcf, and calls.normalized.bcf) will be stored
+                           in a temporary directory, which is automatically deleted after creating final VCF.
+If you provide a directory path, intermediate files will be stored there.

    [Example] Specify regions manually:
      $ fuc vcf-call ref.fa 1.bam 2.bam \